Wheaton Guardianship Lawyers

 Guardianship is a complex process that should not be taken lightly.
-Attorney Henry D. Kass of Mirabella, Kincaid, Frederick & Mirabella, LLC knows the intricacies of guardianship cases, including under which circumstances pursuing the process is appropriate.
+Attorney Henry D. Kass of Mirabella, Kincaid, Frederick & Mirabella, LLC knows the intricacies of guardianship cases, including the circumstances in which pursuing guardianship may be appropriate.
 Henry works closely with his clients to thoroughly assess their situation and determine the best legal path toward securing a favorable result.
 For a free personalized consultation with Henry, please contact our office today at 630-665-7300.

 From our law office in Wheaton, IL, the family law and civil litigation attorneys of Mirabella, Kincaid, Frederick & Mirabella, LLC represent businesses and individuals throughout the western suburbs of Chicago, including DuPage County, Kane County, and Kendall County.